Brief sharp pains or ongoing duller pain in a breast will put the fear of cancer in many women.

 How often does the more typical kind of breast cancer cause pain?

 “Quite rarely; most are picked up by screening imaging, as lesions would need to be quite large or located near the chest wall or armpit to cause discomfort,” says Mark Levandovsky, MD, Founder and Medical Director of Preventive Medicine and Cancer Care.
-Dr. Levandovsky is a board certified internist and oncologist/hematologist in practice for over 17 years.
+Dr. Levandovsky is a board certified internist and oncologist/hematologist in practice for 20 years.